Insoft-UK/PrizmSDK/README.md

 This document will walk you through the process of setting up the Prizm SDK and building your first add-in on macOS.

-## Download and unpack the SDK
+## Download and unpack the PrizmSDK

-Download an SDK package from the [releases page](https://github.com//Insoft-UK/libfxcg/releases/) and unpack it somewhere.
+Download an PrizmSDK package from the [releases page](https://github.com//Insoft-UK/libfxcg/releases/) and unpack it somewhere.

 ![Extracted SDK package](img/sdk-dir.png)